MileHacker Logo

 • Be mindful of road conditions, especially during the wet season.

-• Sun protection and water are advisable for all-day excursions.
+• Sun protection and water are a good idea for all-day excursions.

 Organized Tour vs. Independent Travel Comparison: Pros and Cons